asnaencorerpg/asnaencorerpg.github.io/dox/ecrCycle_Overview.md

 ---

-Encore RPG 8.2 and above feature RPG Cycle support for Monarch migrated applications.
+Encore RPG feature RPG Cycle support for Monarch migrated applications.
 Since most ECR programmers already "know" the RPG Cycle, only an overview of how the cycle works and is supported with Encore RPG is included.
 For more information, please see the **Cycle Support** topic in the Monarch Migration manual or the Cocoon help file.

 The RPG compiler supplies part of the logic for an RPG program.
 That logic is called the *program cycle* or *RPG cycle* .
 The program cycle is a series of ordered steps that the main procedure goes through for each record read.